StockSharp/AlgoTrading/Designer/Gallery/Schemas/OBV_Breakout/README.md

 - The candle block feeds the On-Balance Volume block, the moving average block and the converter that reads the closing price; a previous value block delayed by one candle supplies the earlier OBV, and two comparison blocks turn the pair into a rising and a not rising flag.
 - Each logical AND joins the OBV flag, the position of price against the moving average and the flat position check, then triggers a position modify block set to open only.
 - The same two OBV flags are wired straight into the closing blocks, which are set to close mode and therefore stay idle while the diagram is flat.
-- The original strategy works on one minute candles and pauses for five hundred candles after every trade.
-The packaged history is coarser than one minute and the diagram has no bar counter, so it runs on five minute candles and trades every signal.
+- The diagram runs on five-minute candles from the packaged history and trades every qualifying signal.

 ## Usage